STATE BY STATE

 Who Has The Power To Stop The Hunt?

-The Governor and Georgia’s elected General Assembly Members have active roles in introducing or voting on proposed law changes.
+The Governor and Georgia’s elected General Assembly Members have the power to vote on and change laws.

 Mark Williams, Commissioner of the Georgia Dept. of Natural Resources.

 Groups And Organizations That Oppose Bear Hunting

 Hunt Clubs And Organizations That Participate In And Fund Bear Hunting.